Portuguese Honor Society: Phi Lambda Beta (ΦΛβ)

 Students are nominated by Stanford Language Center lecturers and DLCL faculty members based on the criteria below.

-- Completion of at least one Portuguese Literature course
+- Completion of second-year Portuguese or equivalent

-- 3.0 GPA in Portuguese courses
+- Minimum 3.2 GPA in Portuguese courses and cumulative 3.0 GPA

 Claudia Andrea Bobadilla